MikeGruz/mikegruz.github.io/cv.md

 **Peer-Reviewed Publications**

+Gruszczynski, Mike.
+"Evidence of Partisan Agenda Fragmentation in the American Public, 1959-2015."
+In press at *Public Opinion Quarterly.*

+Friesen, Amanda, Mike Gruszczynski, Kevin B. Smith, and John R. Alford.
+"Political Orientations Vary with Detection of Androstenone."
+In press at *Politics and the Life Sciences.*

 Hunt, Kate, and Mike Gruszczynski.
 "The Ratification of CEDAW and the Liberalization of Abortion Laws."
 In press at [*Politics & Gender.*](https://www.cambridge.org/core/journals/politics-and-gender/article/ratification-of-cedaw-and-the-liberalization-of-abortion-laws/BF1314CB5F3384C21CB6BB788A6D4FE7){:target="_blank"}

 Wagner, Michael W., and Mike Gruszczynski.
 2018.
 "Who Gets Covered?
 Ideological Extremity and News Coverage of Members of the U.S. Congress." [*Journalism & Mass Communication Quarterly,* 95(3): 670-690.](http://journals.sagepub.com/doi/full/10.1177/1077699017702836){:target="_blank"}